 2. Make sure your car seats are in tip-top-er shape

 Can you wiggle your seat more than 1 inch out of place when checked at the belt path??
 How’s your recline angle?
 Harness strap height?
 Three (3) of four (4) car seats are not installed correctly — yet 90% of parents think their child is not one of them.
 I was one of those parents.

-Run through proper installation and harnessing with a certified car seat safety technician before you get on the road.
+Or, run through proper installation and harnessing with a certified car seat safety technician near you or virtually before you get on the road.
 Have your littles join in so they can learn what’s right too!
 Equip yourself for what you can control to prepare yourself for what you can’t.